DaveTCode/davetcode.github.io/content/post/21st-century-emulator.md

 4. DNS caching (or not)
     1. Only node.js of all the languages used had issues where it would hammer the DNS server on literally every HTTP request, eventually DNS told it to piss off and the next request broke #justnodethings
 5. Logging at scale
-    1. I initially set up Loki as the logging backend but found that the C# libraries for Loki would occasionally send requests out of order and that in the end Loki would just give up and stop accepting logs - fortunately fluentd is a much more cloud native way to do logging so it was obviously the best decision all along
+    1. I initially set up Loki as the logging backend because it's new and therefore good, but found that the C# libraries for Loki would occasionally send requests out of order and that in the end Loki would just give up and stop accepting logs - fortunately fluentd is still very much in the spirit of this project and really pins the project down to kubernetes so it was obviously the best decision all along
 6. Orchestrating changes across services
     1. Strangely, having ~50 repositories to manage was marginally harder than having 1.
 Making a change to (for example) add an `interruptsEnabled` flag to the CPU needed to be orchestrated across all microservices.
-Fortunately I'm quite good at writing disgusting bash scripts.
+Fortunately I'm quite good at writing disgusting bash scripts like any self respecting devops engineer.

 ## Is this actually possible?